SenseNet/sncom-resources/_guides/what-is-sensenet.md

 ## What is sensenet

 sensenet is an open source content services platform written in .NET for developers and development companies.
-Enterprise grade security and permission system makes it a perfect core of any content management solution.
-With sensenet you can create one page apps using your favourite JS framework without steep learning curve.
-In addition to that, each and every content is accessible through REST API so you can integrate anything you like.
+Its enterprise grade security and permission system, makes it a perfect core of any content management solution so you only need to focus on business logic.
+You can build single-page apps using your favourite JS framework without steep learning curve and access each and every content easily through OData REST API.
+Additionally , any 3rd party service can be integrated into sensenet so the possibilities are infinite.

 ## Use cases

 As a development platform with a capable content repository in it's core, sensenet could satisfy a wide variety of business needs.
-From company intranet to document management system, you can develop your own solution, focusing only on business logic and leave the rest to a stable system in the core of your solution.
+From company intranet to mobile app, you can develop your own solution, focusing only on business logic and leave the rest to a stable system in its core.
 See below some examples which can be made with sensenet.

 ### Document Management
 sensenet has robust document management capabilities that enables you to get the most out of your digital work environment.
 For many companies, the focus of document management is on the storage and organization of documents.
 They want to be able to store documents in a secure and organized way that still allows content to be found easily.
-Learn about features and functions built into sensenet to make document management reliable and easy to use.
+Learn about features and functions built for sensenet to make document management reliable and easy to use.

 - permission system
 - indexing and search